sparkflows/sparkflows-docs/docs/user-guide/reading-writing/writing-parquet.rst

 Write parquet
 ================

-Fire Insights enables user to write in parquet file
+Fire Insights enables the user to write in a parquet file.

 Workflow
 --------